neptune-networks/flow-exporter/README.md

 The exporter can be started with:

 ```
-./flow-exporter --broker=kafka.fqdn.com:9092 --topic=pmacct.acct --asn=15169
+./flow-exporter --brokers=kafka.fqdn.com:9092 --topic=pmacct.acct --asn=15169
 ```

-- `--broker`: The Kafka broker and corresponding port to consume flows from
+- `--brokers`: A comma separated list of Kafka brokers (with their corresponding ports) to consume flows from
 - `--topic`: The Kafka topic to consume flows from
 - `--asn`: The autonomous system number that the flows are being monitored from